The Anatomy of a Gluten Free, Allergy Friendly Pancake

 How To Make Fluffy Gluten Free Pancakes

 This is what you really came to see, right?
 FLUFF.
 Getting a fluffy gluten free pancake is a big deal in my opinion.
-We’ve made pancakes for years that are gluten free, but it’s only recently that we’ve tapped into their true fluff potential.
+I’ve made pancakes for years that are gluten free, but it’s only recently that I’ve tapped into their true fluff potential.

 Related Recipe: Ultimate Fluffy Gluten Free Pancakes